BIHF/Task-Manager/README.md

 This Task Manager is a console-based program created using the Node.js `readline` module.
 It helps users manage daily tasks through a simple text interface.

 ### ✔ Implemented Functionalities
-This Task Manager allows you to: -
+This Task Manager allows you to: <br>
-  List tasks - View all your tasks with their completion status Add new tasks - Create new tasks to track
+  List tasks - View all your tasks with their completion status <br>
+  Add new tasks - Create new tasks to track <br>
-  Mark tasks as complete - Update task status when finished Delete tasks - Remove tasks you no longer need
+  Mark tasks as complete - Update task status when finished <br>
+  Delete tasks - Remove tasks you no longer need
   Exit gracefully - Close the application properly